 The billionaire landlord lives in posh homes in Chicago, Sun Valley, New York, and Malibu.
 He spends his billions playing poker, flying around the world in a private jet, and riding one of his 13 motorcycles.
-While senior citizens, teachers, and college students struggle to pay sky-high rents for modest apartments, Zell lives a globe-trotting life of extravagance and luxury.
+While senior citizens, teachers, and college students struggle to pay unfair, excessive rents for modest apartments, Zell lives a globe-trotting life of extravagance and luxury.

 But Zell has never been too concerned about the plight of working people.
 In January 2008, he bought the Tribune Company, which owned the Los Angeles Times, for $8.2 billion.
 Zell expected big profits, but within less than a year, the Tribune Company filed for bankruptcy — the largest bankruptcy in the history of the American media industry.
 Zell kept his billions, but under his failed leadership, more than 4,200 employees lost their jobs.

 Often described as “vulgar” and “crass” in the media, Zell disrespected women at a recent confab in New York City.

 At the REITweek investor conference in June, the billionaire was asked about gender diversity in the workplace.
 He glibly replied, “I never promoted a woman because she was a woman.
 I never demoted a woman because she was a woman.
 My issue is what do you do, what do you produce, how do you interrelate to the rest of the business.”